coreeng/core-platform-docs/content/cecg-idp/platform/master-and-node-upgrades.md

 * Potential Downtime (Apps running on the drained nodes )
 * No easy rollback(Requires manual downgrading of the affected nodes)
 * Main audience should be stateless applications(Where disruptions are more tolerated)

+#### The BLUE-GREEN strategy

+This strategy involves GKE creating a new set of node resources (the "green" nodes), with the new node configuration before evicting any workloads on the original resources (the "blue" nodes).
+It's important to note that GKE will keep the "blue" nodes until all traffic have been shifted to the "green" nodes.

+**Primary Pros**

+* Rollback mid upgrade if issues arise are possible
+* A safe space(green) for testing out the release
+* As close to 0 downtime as possible

+**Primary Cons**

+* Significant cost
+* Complexity
+* Need to have higher quota headroom that `SURGE` to work properly

 #### Our node upgrade strategy
 Both strategies have their use cases.
 In our case,